 - Market Leader with a Comprehensive Go-to-Market Intelligence Platform.
-We provide the most accurate and comprehensive go-to-market intelligence platform available. - Finely Tuned Go-to-Market Model.
+We provide the most accurate and comprehensive go-to-market intelligence solution available. - Finely Tuned Go-to-Market Model.
 We utilize the ZoomInfo platform to power our efficient go-to-market motion.
-For the 12 months ended March 31, 2020, our average LTV to average CAC was over 10x. - High-Velocity Software Development.
+For the nine months ended September 30, 2019, our average LTV to average CAC was over 10x. - High-Velocity Software Development.
 We foster an innovative, fast-paced engineering culture that enabled the release of 112 product features and services in 2019. - Viral Enthusiasm Driven by Our Base of "Fanatic Users."
-We have approximately 82,000 "Fanatic Users," which we define as users with over 100 activities, such as searches, exports, record views, and list match requests, among others, on the platform per month.
+We have approximately 55,000 Fanatic Users, which we define as users with platform use over 200 minutes per week and/or 300 searches per month.
 We believe our Fanatic Users drive viral adoption of our platform. - Powerful and Significant Network Effects.
-As our user base grows, so does the data we receive, which enables us to provide greater value to our customers. - Visionary, Founder-Led Management Team.
-Our highly talented, customer-centric senior leadership, led by our co-founder and CEO, Henry Schuck, enables us to rapidly develop new products, move more quickly than our competition, and build our fast-paced, execution-oriented culture.
+As our user base grows, so does the data we receive, which enables us to provide greater value to our customers.